samyilin/dotfiles/nvim/README.md

 integration (I HATE Jupyter) that I have to write heavy customization for, which Emacs has [this](https://github.com/astoff/code-cells.el).
 The rest I pretty much use the defaults as-is.
 Also, I don't use directory trees, so I turn that off and use oil.nvim instead.
-Neo-tree isn't loaded anywhere so I don't have to care.